 Check out our employability page to find out just how crucial quantitative skills are in the modern jobs market.

 How do I convert?

-The first step in converting to one of our minor programmes is to sign up for our Quant GROUP Summer School, which is a two week residential programme that runs between 21st June and the 1st of July and the University of Kent Canterbury campus.
+The first step in converting to one of our minor programmes is to sign up for our Quant GROUP Summer School, which is a two week residential programme that runs every summer at the University of Kent Canterbury campus.

 The summer school is a pre-requisite for all students wishing to convert.
 Information and support will be provided at the summer school to guide you through the next steps in converting.

 By taking the summer school, you are not committing to convert to a quantitative research minor.
 While we hope that students taking the summer school will be inspired to continue onto a minor, it also functions as a standalone training course, so if you come along and decide that it is not for you, there is no obligation to continue into your second and third year.

 Click here for more information about the summer school.

 .back to top